DA 351 - Advanced Descriptive Methods for Data Analytics

 Weekly Rhythm

-Week 1: Introducing Advanced Methods for Data Analytics
+Week 1: Introducing Advanced Descriptive Methods for DA

 Learning Outcomes: Understand professor's expectations; identify the focus of the class

-By Next Wednesday : Read Keshav, "How to Read a Paper" (on Canvas); complete Python familiarity questionnaire; install Anaconda; install Github Desktop or set up credential on command line
+By Next Monday: Sign up for Github, Complete Course Survey; Read Keshav, "How to Read a Paper" (on Canvas); install Anaconda; install Github Desktop or set up credentials on the command line

 Learning Outcomes: Establish a working toolkit for advanced data analytics in Python